Furan fatty acids: Function and physiological effects

 The metabolism of furan fatty acids to urofuranic acids in humans.
 In rats and cattle, the methyl group of the alkyl group is oxidized.

 Furan fatty acids are reactive compounds.
-They are easily oxidizable by photooxidation, autoxidation, or catalyzed by lipoxygenase-1.
+They are easily oxidizable by photooxygenation, autoxidation, or catalyzed by lipoxygenase-1.
 Upon the exposure to light, the aroma 3-methyl-2,4-nonanedione (MND) is formed from furan fatty acids in the reaction with singlet oxygen, which has a hay-like odor and is found, for example, in green tea.

 Furan fatty acids act as radical scavengers.
 In the example, two hydroxyl radicals are trapped to form a dioxoenoic fatty acid.

 Furan fatty acids are very effectively acting as radical scavengers.
 In this process dioxoenoic fatty acids are formed, which are by themselves very unstable and form thioethers with thiols such as cysteine or glutathione.
 As potent antioxidants, they specifically trap hydroxyl radicals.
 It is therefore believed that this is in different biological systems their main function.
 They also inhibit the singlet oxygen-induced hemolysis of red blood cells (red blood cell disintegration).

 Plants and algae produce furan fatty acids during the biosynthesis from polyunsaturated fatty acids (PUFA).
 These are seemingly used in these organisms as protection against free radicals generated by sunlight.